 As to who will be the president’s nominee to replace Ginsburg, PredictIt has Amy Coney Barrett leading the pack by 38 cents.
 As to whether a woman will replace Ginsburg, the odds are 65 cents in favor.
 Whatever the odds, should President Trump get a third bite of the Supreme Court apple, it’s likely a political bloodbath will ensue.
 And it could prove to make the Brett Kavanaugh nomination look like child’s play as the left is likely to throw it down lock, stock, and barrel to stop the U.S. Supreme Court from becoming a conservative, originalist mouthpiece for generations to come.

 While it’s never fun to speculate upon someone’s professional or literal demise, Justice Ginsburg is at a crossroads: Will she bow out with grace and a modicum of dignity or will she continue to hang on with every fiber of her progressive being?
 Either way, it doesn’t seem prudent to believe the soothsayers on Twitter or MSNBC.
-Perhaps this is one time when the odds in Vegas are the best place to find the answer as to whether the three-ring political circus is about to become the greatest show on earth.We value your comments!
-Please weigh in on our comment section below.
+Perhaps this is one time when the odds in Vegas are the best place to find the answer as to whether the three-ring political circus is about to become the greatest show on earth.Feel free to comment below.
 And remember to check out the web’s best conservative news aggregator Whatfinger.com